drawcall/c2f/README.md

 ![](https://raw.githubusercontent.com/flutterkit/c2f/master/logo/c2f.png)

-C2F can convert css style to flutter style.
-I believe web developers will like it. [https://flutterkit.github.io/c2f/](https://flutterkit.github.io/c2f/)
+C2F is an interesting little project.
+I hope to find a way to convert css styles to flutter styles.
+I believe many web developers will like it.

 ## Statement